aephy14/Luma/src/blog/2025-09-16-matcha-soda-vs-coffee-nz.md

 That means instead of a spike-and-crash, you get **sustained energy for 4–6 hours**.
 When I drink **Luma Matcha Soda**, I don’t feel that anxious buzz.
 Instead, I feel clear-headed, sharp, and steady.

-For me, that’s the real reason matcha wins.
 It’s not just about how much caffeine matcha has — it’s about how your body processes it.

 ---

 ## Why I Ditched Unhealthy Sodas

 I used to be hooked on soft drinks.
-The sugar, the fizz — it was addictive.
 But after every can, I felt more tired, not less.
 My productivity tanked, and I needed another one just to keep going.

 Switching to matcha soda wasn’t just about caffeine.
 It was about **breaking the cycle**.
 With organic matcha powder, I get: